-Advancing sustainability continues to be a key objective for the Bank which recognises that it has a responsibility to protect and enrich our planet together with our customers, suppliers, and communities.
+The Bank recognises the roles it plays in driving a sustainable future, to protect and enrich our planet together with our customers, suppliers, and communities.
 It is a core part of our business, and we embed sustainability and ethical practices into all that we do.
 We hold ourselves accountable for our actions while driving improvements wherever and whenever possible.

 The Bank focuses on core strategies to ensure our commitment to sustainability is maintained, accelerating the circular economy, and protecting the planet.